iilei/terraform-provider-idgen/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `Proquint specification <https://arxiv.org/html/0901.4016#_conclusion_and_specification>`_ suggests using the optional magic number prefix ``0q-`` before a sequence of proquints for clarity.
+If desired, this can be easily added as follows:

 .. code-block:: hcl